model-checking/kani/rfc/src/rfcs/0007-global-conditions.md

 ### Alternative: Global conditions as regular checks

 One option we've considered in the past is to enable global conditions as a regular checks.
-While it's technically doable, it doesn't feel appropriate for global conditions to reported through regular since generally a higher degree of visibility will be appreciated.
+While it's technically doable, it doesn't feel appropriate for global conditions to reported through regular checks since generally a higher degree of visibility may be appreciated.

 ## Open questions